 - Endovenous Ablаtіоn: sending thermal energy to the vein’s wall with radiofrequency or lasers to cauterize and seal off the defective vein.

 - Vein Stripping Surgеrу: surgically excising the varicose vein from the body with a procedure known as phlebectomy.

-NOTE: Endovenous radiofrequency ablation and sclerotherapy are the preferred vein treatments at our New York vein clinics.
+NOTE: Endovenous radiofrequency ablation and sclerotherapy are the preferred vein treatments at our vein clinics in New York.

-Is It Safe to Treat Varicose Veins at NYC Vein Clinics?
+Is It Safe to Treat Varicose Veins at New York Vein Clinics?

 Modern varicose vein treatment technology is not only safe, it’s also highly efficient.
 Patients see immediate results with appointments that last 15-30 minutes.
-However, your vascular system is both intricate and delicate, so choose an exceptional New York vein clinic to maximize your safety.
-Our Manhattan vein clinics are fully accredited Centers of Excellence, offering the safest, most personalized solutions available in NYC.
+However, your vascular system is both intricate and delicate, so choose an exceptional vein clinic in New York to maximize your safety.
+Our vein clinics in Manhattan are fully accredited Centers of Excellence, offering the safest, most personalized solutions available in New York.

-How Do NY Vein Clinics Diagnose Varicose Veins and Diseases?
+How Do New York Vein Clinics Diagnose Varicose Veins and Diseases?